AnneOkk/anne_web/content/form/contact.md

 ---
 title: Hi there
 name: Contact Us Form
-description: "This form is for contacting me about speaking engagements, opportunities to work together, or mentorship requests.
-This is *NOT* a form for requesting help."
+description: "This form is for contacting me about opportunities to work together or questions about posts or projects."
-date: 2019-02-25T13:38:41-06:00
+date: 2022-09-25T13:38:41-06:00
 draft: false
 url: contact
 type: form